Bokhtiar-Adil/C-Projects/README.md

 ## Student Information Management

 This project has three tables in its database - department table, student table, and grade table.
 These tables had unique primary keys, foreign keys and other restrains.
 Text files are used as the database.
 It provides mechanism for performing CRUD operations on these tables.
-It implements linked list to store and save the data.
+It implements linked list and hash table to perform the queries.

 ![Screenshot 2024-09-23 083631](https://github.com/user-attachments/assets/455e375d-56b6-4ec5-8306-aa382822cf54)